codedmachine111/APS/index.md

 **Design techniques and algorithms:**
 -  **Topological Sort for DAGs:** DFS based solution
-   - **Time Complexity:** O(V+E) where V represents number of tasks and E represents the dependencies/ edges of DAG.
+   - **Time Complexity:** O(V+E) where V represents several tasks and E represents the dependencies/ edges of DAG.
    - **Space Complexity:** O(V).
 The extra space is needed for the stack.
 -  **Priority queues** Min/Max heap, C++ std::priority_queue
    - **Time Complexity:** O(logN) for insertion and deletion (push and pop)
    - **Space Complexity:** O(N)

 #### 3. Routing the data
-The data packets of the video need to flow through several nodes including servers, data centers, CDNs and several network core components before it reaches the viewer's device.
-To find the most optimal path to route the data, the network can be abstracted as a graph where each node represents a network device, an edge between two connected devices represents the link with a cost associated with it.
+The data packets of the video need to flow through several nodes including servers, data centers, CDNs, and several network core components before they reach the viewer's device.
+To find the most optimal path to route the data, the network can be abstracted as a graph where each node represents a network device, and an edge between two connected devices represents the link with a cost associated with it.
 The link-cos (edge weight) can be decided based on various factors like bandwidth, financial costs, congestion, etc. The Dijkstra's algorithm can be used here to find the shortest path from a source node to all other nodes on the network, minimizing latency at all stages by avoiding congested routes.
 If the network topology is fairly stable, the Floyd-Warshall algorithm can also be used to create a matrix of shortest path (for all node pairs) as a pre-compute for faster lookups in routing.

 **Challenges**: High traffic, Fluctuating network conditions.